Just Who ARE You,

 Why?
 Because they are commonly, inappropriately fed dry food.
 (There may also be a vaccine link in this illness.
 See Vaccinations: Safety.)

-So, reason #1 to avoid kibble: It dries your cat out.
+So, Take Away #1 re: Cats & Kibble: It dries your cat out.

 First, understand that kibble is kibble is kibble, no matter how “Natural!”
-“Organic!” or “Grain Free!!” the label may claim it is.
-And kibble takes something to make it stick together, something besides meat, which is the main ingredient in a carnivore’s diet.
+“Organic!” or “Grain-Free!!” the label may claim it is.
+And kibble needs something to make it stick together, something besides meat, which is the main ingredient in a carnivore’s diet.

 Goo, Goo, Gooey.